Progress on the National Housing Strategy | A Place to Call Home

 Community Housing Transformation Centre Opens in new tab

 The Community Housing Transformation Centre is a network of organizations that represent and serve the needs of Canada’s community housing sector.
 The Centre is a third-party network delivering this National Housing Strategy initiative, which provides access to tools, financial resources and best practices to support the growth, transformation and resilience of community housing.
-The Centre will deliver the Sector Transformation Fund.
+The Centre delivers the Sector Transformation Fund.

 Sector Transformation Fund